Tokyu 9000 series: Future replacement and transfer to Seibu Railway

-In May 2024, Tokyu Railway announced that as part of its Fiscal Year 2024 capital investment plan, the 9000 series, together with the Tokyu 9020 series, is scheduled to be replaced with a new fleet of rolling stock based on the Tokyu 6020 series.
+In May 2024, Tokyu Railway announced that as part of its fiscal year 2024 capital investment plan, the 9000 series, together with the Tokyu 9020 series, would be scheduled to be replaced with a new fleet of rolling stock based on the Tokyu 6020 series.

 On 26 September 2023, it was announced that Tokyu Railway would be transferring over a number of 9000 series sets to the Seibu Railway, together with some Odakyu 8000 series sets from Odakyu Railway.
-The 9000 series is expected to enter service with Seibu from Fiscal Year 2025 onwards and the transfer is expected to be completed by Fiscal Year 2029.
+The 9000 series is expected to enter service with Seibu from Fiscal Year 2025 onwards, and the transfer is expected to be completed by Fiscal Year 2029.
 Seibu announced that these sets will be used on branch lines such as the Tamako line, Tamagawa line, Chichibu line and the Sayama line.

-According to Seibu's official YouTube channel, the transferred Tokyu 9000 series will be renamed Seibu 7000.
+According to Seibu's official YouTube channel, the transferred Tokyu 9000 series will be renamed the Seibu 7000 series.

 Special liveries

-A 9000 series set is due to receive a special livery to commemorate the 100th anniversary of Tokyu Corporation's founding.
-The set is due to enter service with the commemorative livery on 29 April 2022.
+A 9000 series set received a special livery to commemorate the 100th anniversary of Tokyu Corporation's founding.
+The set entered service with the commemorative livery on 29 April 2022.